snowsky/kube-dags-test/README.md

 ## Primary Image for python requirements: https://github.com/konzainc/konza-kube/blob/main/docker/airflow/Dockerfile
 ## Virtual Environment image to be used as minimally as possible and may be rejected in code reviews

-Airflow development is best done via Bastion hosts, which should have access to all storage accounts and databases that the prod environment also has access to.
-This means that any connectivity / security issues are assumed to be resolved for the Bastion host to the same extent as they are used to being resolved for the Airflow Kubernetes workers.

-Each developer should be allocated their own Bastion host, which they can use for development.
-These bastion hosts can be paused when not in use however.
-Note that bastion hosts can also serve as a remote backend for an IDE, for developers who like to use IDEs rather than vim or emacs.

 Testing an Airflow DAG is typically a multi-stage process.
 What tests will look like for the DAG depend on a number of factors, e.g.:
 - nature of the task at hand
 - characteristics and size of the data